ReInHerit/digital-hub/content/bestpractices/2024-02-09-via-mariae-the-spiritual-pilgrimage-route.md

 locationbestpractice: Harghta County Council, Romania
 timebestpractice: 2016-2020
-resourcesbestpractice: Training for guides and hosts Maintaining anddeveloping the road Maps and brochures
+resourcesbestpractice: Training for guides and hosts Maintaining anddeveloping the road Maps and brochures.
 successbestpractice: "Number of participants: On the Road 1day pilgrimage (connecting shrines from Austria, Hungary and Romania): 2500  Rosary
   pilgrimage: 200  Thematic pilgrimage: 50 Registered participants/year:
   Pentecostal 40 days pilgrimage from Budapest to Șumuleu Ciuc (Csíksomlyó):
   100  individual pilgrims: 50 Last 100 km pilgrimage: 60  Horseback pilgrimage:
   140  Bicycle: 150  Marathon of Holy Mary: 50  Sacred Marathon: 350  New guides
-  and volunteers: 30"
+  and volunteers: 30.
+This project received the 2nd Prize in the ECTN Awards 'Destination of Sustainable Cultural Tourism 2023', in the category 'Spiritual, Religious and Pilgrimage Tourism', by a joint jury with Europa Nostra and European Travel Commission."
 challengesbestpractice: Clear understanding from the local authorities, the real benefit from the pilgrims expenditures for local community.
-transferbestpractice: Communication strategy for local community, adopted local tourism products to develop and promote the the route, promotional materials to engage the pilgrims to move forward, Organizing pilgrimage for groups Cooperation with local stakeholders (land owners, mountain rescue teams, local authorities, churches) Revitalizing local traditional activities.
+transferbestpractice: Communication strategy for local community, adopted local tourism products to develop and promote the the route, promotional materials to engage the pilgrims to move forward, Organizing pilgrimage for groups Cooperation with local stakeholders (land owners, mountain rescue teams, local authorities, churches).
+Revitalizing local traditional activities.
 infosbestpractice: The main Via Mariae routes start from Mariazell in Austria and go to Şumuleu Ciuc.
 They do not end here, they cross the Eastern Carpathians and continue in Bucovina and Moldova.
 The terminal points at the